 Dr Kalmbach previously held a postdoctoral position, the Sir Christopher Cox Junior Fellowship, at New College, Oxford.
 Prior to that she was a doctoral student at St Antony's College, Oxford, submitting a dissertation on Cairo's Dar al-'Ulum teacher training school.
 Her graduate studies at Oxford, which began with an MSt in Modern Middle Eastern Studies, were funded by Clarendon and ORS Awards.
 Before arriving in Oxford, she completed an AB in Near Eastern Studies at Princeton University and studied female Islamic leadership while a Fulbright Fellow in Damascus, Syria.
 She honed her Arabic language skills (MSA, Syrian, Egyptian) at Princeton, Middlebury College's Summer Language School, and while completing fieldwork in Damascus and Cairo.
 Her article, "Social and Religious Change in Damascus: One Case of Female Islamic Religious Authority," won the 2007 British Society for Middle Eastern Studies (BRISMES) Graduate Article Prize.

-Dr Kalmbach is on the Council of the British Society of Middle Eastern Studies (BRISMES) and is an officer of the Syrian Studies Association (an affiliate of the Middle East Studies Association, MESA).
+Dr Kalmbach is on the Councils of the British Society of Middle Eastern Studies (BRISMES) and the British Association for Islamic Studies (BRAIS), and is an officer of the Syrian Studies Association (an affiliate of the Middle East Studies Association, MESA).
 She coordinates BRISMES's Faith, Politics, and Society Research Network and runs a mailing list for academics interested in female Islamic leadership.